pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ### Survey Stratification
 Data from these four (nominally five for design-based indices) fishery-independent surveys were considered for use in this assessment (Figure \ref{fig:survey_data_timeseries}) to estimate abundance.
 Two distinct survey abundance estimation methods were considered: design-based and geostatistical model-based indices.
 The 2013 assessment utilized delta-GLMMs following the methods of @thorson_ward_2013, but these methods are no longer considered best practice within the field and were not considered in this assessment.

-The five surveys were stratified based on depth and latitude, similar to how they were in 2013 *_(Table X; Figure X--Map, should we include?)_*.
+The five surveys were stratified based on depth and latitude, similar to how they were in 2013 (Table \ref{tab:surveystrat}).
 The \gls{s-tri} was divided into two distinct survey time series, split on the year 1995.
 The early-Triennial time series (1981-1992) was further stratified into four strata: north and south of 42˚N, and shallower and deeper than 200m.
 The late-Triennial time series (1995-2004) was also further stratified into four strata: north and south of 40˚N, and shallower and deeper than 200m.
 The \gls{s-aslope} was split into two coast-wide strata: shallow and deeper than 550m.
 The \gls{s-nwslope} was divided into 6 strata, with breaks dividing southern, central, and northern strata at 40.5º N and 43º N, each of which was further divided with a break at 550 m.
 The \gls{s-wcgbt} was divided into 7 strata, with two southern strata below 34.5º N, one covering 183–550 m and the other covering 550–1280 m.
 Two central strata, between 34.5º N and 40.5º N, had the same depth ranges.
 The latitudinal divide around 34.5º N is associated with changes in sampling intensity.
 North of 40.5º N, three strata were used, covering the ranges 100–183 m, 183–550 m, and the other covering 550–1280 m.
 The depth breaks at 183 m and 550 m are also associated with changes in the sampling intensity of the survey and are recommended to be used.
 South of 40.5º N, there are very few shortspine thornyhead shallower than 183 m, so no shallow stratum was used in these latitudes.
 The 2013 stratification was reused for the design-based indices as there was not sufficient evidence to support modifying the existing strata.

 ### Design-based Indices of Abundance
 Design-based indices of abundance were derived for all surveys.
 Note that for these indices of abundance, the \gls{s-tri} was split into two independent time series, separated by the year 1995.
 The construction of design-based indices mirrors a weighted average approach.
 For each survey year, an average CPUE is calculated across all tows within a stratum and expanded by area to determine the total estimated biomass.
 These values are then summed across all strata within the survey to create a time series of design-based indices of abundance.
 Design-based indices were computed using the official nwfscSurvey R package.